-Treatment options include physical therapy, back exercises, weight reduction, steroid injections (epidural steroids), nonsteroidal anti-inflammatory medications, rehabilitation and limited activity.
-All of these treatment options are aimed at relieving the inflammation in the back and irritation of nerve roots.
+Treatment options include physical therapy, back exercises, weight reduction, steroid injections (epidural steroids), nonsteroidal anti-inflammatory medications, acupuncture, rehabilitation and limited activity.
+All of these treatment options are aimed at relieving inflammation in the back and irritation of nerve roots.
 Physicians usually recommend four to six weeks of conservative therapy before considering surgery.

 - Back and leg pain limits normal activity or impairs quality of life